 Old, Outdated Technology

-Old cell phones (and their charging cords), outdated/unused MP3 players, that tablet with the broken screen you’ll never fix or the digital point and shoot camera you used in 2007 only take up space.
+Old cell phones (and their charging cords), outdated/unused MP3 players, that tablet with the broken screen you’ll never fix, or the digital point-and-shoot camera you used in 2007 only takes up space.
 Don’t move with them!
 But before you throw them in the trash, look into options for donating or recycling them (you never know, you might even be able to trade in a few gadgets for the newest thing!).